Can Capital Reviews

 How is Can Capital Different from other Factoring Companies?

 Can Capital does not offer accounts receivable factoring for it’s small business customers.
-They offer term business loans and merchant cash advances.
-Since they offer MCAs, their business customers typically derive a large portion of revenues from credit card sales.* As such, they are likely B2C in nature whereas factoring companies provide services for B2B or B2G entities (the exception is Fundbox which handles B2C operations).
+They offer term, quick business loans and merchant cash advances.
+Since they offer MCAs, their business customers typically derive a large portion of revenues from sales through credit card sales.* As such, they are likely B2C in nature whereas factoring companies provide services for B2B or B2G entities (the exception is Fundbox which handles B2C operations).
+Can Capital competes with companies like National Funding, Fora Financial, and Swift Capital.

 Can Capital provides small business funding for restaurants and you can see they have a history of working with restauranteurs.
 This is an area factors don’t focus on due to their B2C makeup.

-But in some ways, they are similar to a factoring company.
+But in some ways, they are similar to an invoice finance company.
 With their merchant cash advance option, they provide funding for the business without incurring new debt since MCAs are not a loan.
 Rather, they are an advance on future credit card sales.
 Invoice factoring is also not a loan it’s technically an asset sale (the outstanding invoices are accounts receivable).

 Can Capital’s fees and rates are on the high side-not unlike some factoring companies.
 But their small business customers normally don’t qualify for traditional bank lines due to poor credit, excessive tax liens or lack of profitability.
 As alternative lenders go, they more or less in-line.